Eelis/freeskate-holder/README.md

 ## Limitations

-For now, the dimensions of the holder are fine-tuned for skates that have the rubber brackets attached to them, and the holder doesn't work well for skates that don't have the rubber brackets.
+For now, the dimensions of the holder are fine-tuned for JMK freeline skates that have the rubber brackets attached to them, and the holder doesn't work well for skates from other brands or JMK skates that don't have the rubber brackets.
-Later, I'll add a version of the holder with dimensions fine-tuned for skates that don't have the rubber brackets.
+Later, I'll add versions of the holder with dimensions fine-tuned for skates from other brands and for JMK skates that don't have the rubber brackets.